kmayorga/kmayorga.github.io/docs/quarter1.md

 >- [ ] Support corps members observing students in their classes
 >     - Observations will ultimately support student interventions and selection of the focus list
 >     - Use the resources listed below to assits ACMs in selecting focus list students
-        - What Makes a Good Focus List Checklist
+        - What Makes a Good Focus List Checklist (insert link to document here)
         - Power BI [FY22 WSWC Dashboard](https://bit.ly/3i2TCaW): Initial Indicators Page

-# Getting Student Data
+# Getting Teacher & Student Data

 ### Data Access (Teacher schedules for In Class Deployment)